Activities and experiences in Menorca | SweetMenorca

 • Visit the markets: The Mercado del Carmen in Mahón is a great place to discover fresh produce and local dishes.

-• Explore local pastries: Don't forget to try the ensaimada and other local delicacies that will surprise you.
+• Explore the local pastries: Don't forget to try the ensaimada and other local delicacies that will surprise you.

 6. Culture and Traditions